alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-circus-endangered-research-animals.markdown

 Check if the animal you want to export is [controlled by CITES.](http://eur-lex.europa.eu/legal-content/EN/TXT/?uri=uriserv:OJ.L_.2014.361.01.0001.01.ENG)

-^You can’t export certain species to some countries - check the [CITIES trade suspension list](https://cites.org/eng/resources/ref/suspend.php).^
+^You can’t export certain species to some countries - check the [CITES trade suspension list](https://cites.org/eng/resources/ref/suspend.php).^

 ###Apply for a CITES permit